 Sofia Evangelista has been living with diabetes in the Philippines since 2003.
 Even though she’s experienced eye complications from diabetes, she’s kept her goal of living healthy in sight.
 She talked to Beyond Type 2 about her journey and gave us some insight into diabetes care in her country from a patient’s perspective.

 When were you diagnosed with diabetes?
 Did you experience any of the usual symptoms?

-I was diagnosed with Type 2 diabetes on May 18, 2003.
+I was diagnosed with type 2 diabetes on May 18, 2003.
 I’ve experienced all the symptoms.
-I always thirsty, frequently using the bathroom, a yeast infection, my vision was blurry and I was always hungry.
+I was always thirsty, frequently using the bathroom, a yeast infection, my vision was blurry and I was always hungry.
 I would eat and then an hour or two later, I was hungry again.
 It was also tough to sleep at night at times.